zipvilization/Zipvilization/world/civilization/index.md

 Time with consequence.

-Systems capable of becoming economic.
+Mechanisms capable of becoming economically meaningful.

-Structures capable of becoming political.
+Structures capable of supporting political organization.

 Relationships capable of becoming strategic.